How much is your car worth?

 The A7’s front and rear power windows all open or close fully with one touch of the switches, making it more convenient at drive-up windows and toll booths, or when talking with someone outside the car.
 The Charger’s rear power window switches have to be held the entire time to open or close them fully.

 The A7’s rain-sensitive wipers adjust their speed and turn on and off automatically based on the amount of rainfall on the windshield.
 This allows the driver to concentrate on driving without constantly adjusting the wipers.
 The Charger’s standard intermittent wipers change speed with vehicle speed, but can’t turn on and off or change speed based on changing rainfall.

 In poor weather, headlights can lose their effectiveness as grime builds up on their lenses.
 This can reduce visibility without the driver realizing.
-The A7 offers available headlight washers to keep headlight output high.
+The A7 Premium Plus/Prestige has standard headlight washers to keep headlight output high.
 The Charger doesn’t offer headlight washers.

-To help drivers see further while navigating curves, the A7 offers optional adaptive headlights to illuminate around corners automatically by reading vehicle speed and steering wheel angle.
+To help drivers see further while navigating curves, the A7 Premium Plus/Prestige has standard adaptive headlights to illuminate around corners automatically by reading vehicle speed and steering wheel angle.
 The Charger doesn’t offer cornering lights.